 Georgia, a former University of Portsmouth graduate, recently achieved a distinction from University of Law in Guildford.
 She is based in the Portsmouth office and studies with the Residential Conveyancing team, where she will gain experience in areas such as sales and purchase, new leases, equity release and shared-ownership.

-Jonathan joins Churchers in his second career, following a decade as a police officer.
+Jonathan joins Churchers in his second career.
 After initially studying at University of Wales he recently graduated from the University of Law, Guildford with a Masters of Law with Distinction alongside his Legal Practice Course.
 He initially studies in the Wills and Probate team, where he will gain a range of experience including administration of trusts and estates, preparation of wills, powers of attorney and court of protection.

 It has been a busy year for Churchers Solicitors, which was rebranded from Churchers Bolitho Way in March, and was named as The Hampshire Law Society’s Firm of the Year in the spring.
 This was a year after it won the same award with the Isle of Wight Law Society.